 Service depends on matched insurer

-Simply Business takes the top spot for spa and wellness providers by offering the lowest average prices across multiple policy types.
-It delivers general liability coverage for just $20 per month and BOP insurance for $30 monthly.
+Simply Business takes the top spot for spa and wellness providers with the lowest average prices across multiple policy types.
+The platform delivers general liability coverage for $20 per month and BOP insurance for $30 monthly.

-As a broker, Simply Business connects you to various carriers, helping you compare and select the best fit.
-This flexibility is ideal for day spas, estheticians or wellness studios with diverse needs.
-Claims and support may vary depending on the insurer you choose through the platform.
+As a broker, Simply Business connects you with various carriers and helps you compare options.
+This flexibility works well for day spas, estheticians and wellness studios with diverse needs.
+Claims and support quality vary depending on the insurer you choose through the platform.

 2. NEXT